amareshmaity/Git-And-GitHub-Tutorial/03-Clone_Pull_Fetch_Fork.md

 # Fetch
 In Git, the fetch command is used to download commits, branches, and tags from a remote repository into your local repository without modifying your working files.

-That's mean, it updates your remote-tracking branches (for example, origin/main) so you can later inspect the new changes before deciding to integrate them into your current branch.
+That's mean, it updates your remote-tracking branches (for example, origin/master) so you can later **inspect the new changes before deciding to integrate them** into your current branch.

 ![alt text](Images/git-fetch.png)

 ### What happens?
-It only updates the metadata and remote-tracking branches; your current working branch remains unchanged.
+It only updates the metadata and **remote-tracking branches**; your **current working branch remains unchanged**.

 ### When to use?
 When you want to review before merging.
 Since it doesn't merge the fetched updates automatically, you can review differences (using commands like git diff) and decide when and how to integrate these changes (e.g., by manually merging or rebasing).